Cacti/cacti/service/README.md

 ## cactid.service

+[//] #
+[//] # Copyright (C) 2004-2022 The Cacti Group
+[//] #

 ### Background

 PHP has matured over the years, and in the year 2020, it is now possible to create reliable services leveraging it.
 Cacti for years used crontab as a launcher primarily due to the issues we had experienced in the early days of PHP 4.2 with constant memory leaks with the core PHP and the various PHP modules that were in use.
 However, times are changing.

 With the advent of technologies such as MariaDB Galera, keepalived, haproxy, and database session management for fault tolerant web server and databases, and with clustered file systems like GlusterFS and CEPH for RRDfile and web site content fault tolerance, the idea of a fully distributed highly available Cacti is now possible.

 Add to that, the concept of Remote Data Collectors for network resiliency, and Cacti has fully entering into what I refer to as 'enterprise' class in it's stability and reliability.

 However, to more easily support keepalived, we need to move away from the crontab based setup Cacti has used for nearly 20 years.
 Long live Crontab!

 ### Installing on Linux (systemd based systems)